arc6373/commonphrases/README.md

 		dictionary - the object to be searched for the top phrases
 	- Returns
 		list - list of objects that contain the phrase and count

+variablePhrases.getAllPhrasesVarLength
+	- Params
+		messages - Array of strings
+		phrase_length - the length of the phrases to return (optional) user_list - the list of not allowed phrases
+	- Returns
+		dict of key/values pairs.
+Key = phrase, value = amount of times appeared.

+variablePhrases.getTopPhrasesVarLength
+	- Params
+		amount - the amount of items to return message - Array of strings
+		phrase_length = the length of the phrases to return (optional) user_list - the list of not allowed phrases

 ```

 # Version Updates